Essential HIIT Safety Checklist for Beginners

 Introduction to HIIT

-High-Intensity Interval Training, or HIIT, has gained popularity for its effectiveness in improving fitness in a short amount of time.
+High-Intensity Interval Training, or HIIT, has gained popularity in Spain for its effectiveness in improving fitness in a short amount of time.
 However, it's crucial to approach it safely, especially if you're a beginner.

 Common Mistakes